hakierspejs/long-season/README.md

 ## Installing

 Right now you have to build `long-season` manually.
-But you can facilitate your work by using a [task](https://taskfile.dev).
+But you can facilitate your work by using a [make.bash](./make.bash) script.

 Clone this repository and enter below command in your shell (or whatever you are using):

-    $ task
+    $ ./make.bash build

 Now you have `long-season` and `short-season` in your root directory.
-You can use `task` for running project and rebuilding it whenever some changes occurs.
+You can use [make.bash](./make.bash) for running project and rebuilding it whenever some changes occurs.

-    $ task --watch run
+    $ ./make.bash watch

 You can also build docker image or just use `docker-compose`, which is the simplest way to start development or use `long-season`.